-Ching Shih – from Prostitute to Pirate Lord
+Ching Shih – From Prostitute to Infamous Female Pirate

 Ching Shih (or Zheng Shi) was a Chinese prostitute who became a powerful female pirate, controlling the infamous Red Flag Fleet.
 The fleet grew under her command, with expanding reserves of loot, and an organized system of business.
 Eventually, Ching Shih sought amnesty when offered by the Chinese government, but not without first negotiating to maintain the riches and power she earned as a pirate lord.